ExpressionEngine/ExpressionEngine-User-Guide/source/development/usage/template.rst

 	{/if}

-There is a great deal more information about possible conditionals in the `Conditional Global
+There is a great deal more information about possible conditionals in the :doc:`Conditional Global Variables
-Variables <../../templates/globals/conditionals.html>`_, so we suggest you give it a quick look over.
+</templates/globals/conditionals>`, so we suggest you give it a quick
+look over.

 If you are scripting conditional variables in your module, then they should be done first when processing tag data before any other variables